-Hardwood forests originally covered a large part of Fort Wayne.
+Hardwood forests originally covered a large part of Allen County, but by 1959 only 43,600 acres of woodland remained.
 Much of the present woodland is on sloping soils and adjacent to streams; many small areas are on wet soils in depressions and other undrained areas; and a small acreage is on droughty, sandy soils.